ronakdm/workstation-setup/README.md

 ## Basic Tools

 Install Homebrew using the instructions on the [site](https://brew.sh/).
-Make sure to following the post-installation instructions to add `brew` to the path.
+Make sure to following the post-installation instructions on-screen to add `brew` to the path.
 Then, run:
 ```
 brew install wget
 brew install tmux